Steambath/PasswordStrengthDoc/PasswordDoc.md

 As well as other tools having information to scrape and collect the information automatically making it easier to guess.
 If your birthday includes is something like a pet named `Emily` using a password like `Emily1234` could be used or `PetEmily1234` is an insecure choice as this can be guessed by malicious actors.
 ### **Lack of Complexity**
+If a password is too simple, i.e. not including special characters, digits, and upper and lower case, this makes it easier for automated tools to guess.
+This is due to having less combinations which can be guessed for a password.
+Meaning it will take less time to process out a response of guesses.
+The same applies if its known guessable words, as they maybe at the top of dictionary attacks or included in those lists as they are a combination of words people use.
+Say if an individual had a password only made up of upper case characters at a length of 8 digits, this would only mean 26 combinations of characters for 6 characters.
+Meaning a guess of only 308915776 (26^6) combinations which won't take a machine long to automate and go through that process.
+However if an individual has a special character, a digit and lower/upper case within the password, it means 94 possible combinations are avaliable for a single word, taking 308915776 (26^6) to 689869781056 (94^6) which is less feasable for a computer to guess.
 ### **Reused Passwords**
+It's also important to not reuse passwords.
+Your password may already be avaliable on a website that has already been compromised originally.
+Therefore meaning it is in a wordlist a malicious individual can use to brute force other websites and accounts.
+Meaning your other logins can also be compromised due to using the same password.
+To check what accounts your details have been compromised on you can look at https://haveibeenpwned.com/ This checking if the individual breaches have effected your account and take action accordingly.
 ### **Lack of Two-Factor Authentication**

 ## Importance of a strong password